FolkerKinzel/MimeTypes/README.md

 {
     public static void Example()
     {
-        var dic = new MimeTypeParameterModelDictionary()
-            {
-                new MimeTypeParameterModel("first-parameter",
+        const string longParameterValue = """
-                "This is a very long parameter, which will be wrapped according to RFC 2184." + Environment.NewLine +
+        This is a very long parameter, which will be wrapped according to RFC 2184.
-                "It contains also a few Non-ASCII-Characters: \u00E4\u00D6\u00DF.", "en"), new MimeTypeParameterModel("second-parameter", "Parameter with  \\, = and \".")
+        It contains also a few Non-ASCII-Characters: ‰ˆﬂ.
-            };
+        """;

-        var mimeType1 = new MimeType("application", "x-stuff", dic);
+        MimeType mimeType1 =
+            MimeTypeBuilder.Create("application", "x-stuff")
+                           .AppendParameter("first-parameter", longParameterValue, "en")
+                           .AppendParameter("second-parameter", "Parameter with  \\, = and \".")
+                           .Build();

-        string s = mimeType1.ToString(MimeTypeFormattingOptions.LineWrapping | MimeTypeFormattingOptions.Default);
+        string s = mimeType1.ToString(FormattingOptions.LineWrapping | FormattingOptions.Default);
         Console.WriteLine(s);

         var mimeType2 = MimeType.Parse(s);